Corn field in Iowa under a blue sky

 Similar to Option 4, this option also requires supervised teacher visits, but the supervising teacher will be assigned to you through your local public school.
 Supervised visits will need to occur at least four times every 45 days, with half of all visits in person.

 HSAP enrollment may also provide students with the unique opportunity to earn a public school diploma as a homeschooler.
-This depends on the district, but if a dual enrollment student completes all high school graduation requirements, they may be eligible to receive a diploma from their HSAP district.
-Again, be sure to check with your local district, as policies vary.
+Depending on the district, a dual enrollment student may be eligible to receive a diploma from their HSAP.
+Please note that enrolling in an HSAP does not mean your student is automatically a dual enrollment student.
+To participate in dual enrollment, you’ll need to file for that separately.

 Parent Qualifications